curtmorgan3/quest-bound-docs/docs/actions.md

 Area: 20-foot radius sphere
 ```

-## Actions and Automation (Coming Soon)
+## Actions and Automation

-Future versions of Quest Bound will support scripting, allowing actions to:
+Add scripts to actions to:

 - Automatically modify attributes
 - Roll dice and calculate results